Weisfeiler and Leman go sparse: Towards scalable higher-order graph embeddings: Experimental evaluation

 \section{Experimental evaluation}

-Our intention here is to investigate the benefits of the $\delta$-$k$-LWL kernel compared to the $\delta$-$k$-WL and the $k$-WL kernel.
-More precisely, we address the following questions: \begin{description} \item[Q1] How much does the local algorithm speed up the computation time compared to the non-local algorithms? \item[Q2] Does the local algorithm lead to improved classification accuracies on real-world benchmark datasets? \item[Q3] Does the local algorithm prevent overfitting to the training set? \end{description}
+Our intention here is to investigate the benefits of the local, sparse algorithms, both kernel and neural architectures, compared to the global, dense algorithms, and standard kernel and GNN baselines.
+More precisely, we address the following questions:\\ \xhdr{Q1} Do the local algorithms, both kernel and neural architectures, lead to improved classification and regression scores on real-world benchmark datasets compared to global, dense algorithms and standard baselines? \\ \xhdr{Q2} Does the \pluskwl lead to improved classification accuracies compared to the \localkwl?
+Does it lead to higher computation times?\\ \xhdr{Q3} Do the local algorithms prevent overfitting to the training set?\\ \xhdr{Q4} How much do the local algorithms speed up the computation time compared to the non-local algorithms or dense neural architectures?